 What Can You Do

-The majority of first responder agencies are requiring registration and subsequent log in from the application and beyond.
-Frankly, this is typically not a decision they made nor is it one they can easily fix but if we truly want to enhance recruiting, we must address it.
+The majority of first responder agencies require registration and subsequent login from the police application and beyond.
+Frankly, this is typically not a decision they made, nor is it one they can easily fix, but if we truly want to enhance recruiting, we must address it.

 And why is that a mandate?
-It’s certainly not for the agency but it is for the software typically being used by Human Resources.
-If any software can grab registrations, they can then use that information for further marketing and even worse, selling that information to others.
+It’s certainly not for the agency, but it is for the software Human Resources typically uses.
+If any software can grab registrations, they can then use that information for further marketing, and even worse, selling that information to others.

 One popular software company is charging agencies $20,000 a year for access to all of those registrations.
-If you are trying to recruit for your agency, why would you send those candidates to a software system that then sells those same candidates to other agencies?
+If you are trying to recruit for your agency, why would you send those candidates to a software system that then sells them to other agencies?

-It doesn’t make sense and it is hurting your efforts to become fully staffed.
+It doesn’t make sense for police recruiting, and it is hurting your efforts to become fully staffed.

 What We Do